katrinasm/daiyousei/dys_tutorial/programming.md

 - !ssr_Offscreen_A

    Checks if the sprite is offscreen.
-   This is the same as !ssr_Offscreen_X#, but instead of using a hardcode size selector, it uses the value in A to select the size.
+   This is the same as !ssr_Offscreen_X#, but instead of using a hardcoded size selector, it uses the value in A to select the size.
    This routine has few advantages over the \_X# version, and exists for compatibility reasons. `!ssr_Offscreen_X#` is preferred.